More than 3,000 tech employees are volunteering their skills to turn the tables politically

 TC: Looking back, is there anything different you would have done with that campaign or any other?

-JA: There are things we wish we could have tried, but given the time we were working with — this was a special election to fill a seat vacated by someone who’d joined Trump’s cabinet — we were proud of what we accomplished.
+JA: There are things we wish we could have tried, but given the time we were working with — remember, this was a special election to fill a seat vacated by someone who’d joined Trump’s cabinet — we were proud of what we accomplished.
 [Quist’s camp] wasn’t going to do a texting project and we pushed them to do that.

 TC: What other types of projects can you spin up for candidates?